-Having assessed the performance, objectivity and independence of the auditors, the Committee will be recommending the reappointment of PKF Littlejohn LLP as auditors to the Company at the 2022 Annual General Meeting.
+Having assessed the performance, objectivity and independence of the auditors, the Committee will be recommending the reappointment of PKF Littlejohn LLP as auditors to the Company at the 2023 Annual General Meeting.

-For the year to 30 June 2022 the committee considered the following key issues in relation to the Financial Statements:
+For the year to 30 June 2023 the committee considered the following key issues in relation to the Financial Statements:

 Issue Action Accounting policies The Committee reviewed and discussed the significant accounting policies with management and the external auditor and reached the conclusion that each policy was appropriate to the Group. • Carrying value of investment in Orcadian Energy (CNS) Ltd and the carrying value of its intangible assets.
-The Committee reviewed the impairment assessment report prepared by management and agreed that given the reasonable expectation that the Group will achieve its business objectives and that no impairment to the value of the investment in Orcadian Energy (CNS) Ltd, nor the value of the intangible assets in Orcadian Energy (CNS) Ltd was required as at 30 June 2022.
+The Committee reviewed the impairment assessment report prepared by management and agreed that given the reasonable expectation that the Group will achieve its business objectives, that no impairment to the value of the investment in Orcadian Energy (CNS) Ltd, nor the value of the intangible assets in Orcadian Energy (CNS) Ltd was required as at 30 June 2023.

 Issue Action Going Concern review The Committee considered the ability of the Group to operate as a Going Concern considering the cash flow forecast for the next 12 months and the Group's ability to raise additional funds in the market.
-It was determined by the Committee that, as the Group is reliant on further funds to be raised during the going concern period (i.e. next 12 months) to enable the group to meet its obligations as they fall due, so the directors acknowledge that a material uncertainty exists in relation to going concern.
-Review of audit and non-audit services and fees The external auditor is not engaged by the Group to carry out any non-audit work in respect of which it might, in the future, be required to express an audit opinion.
+It was determined by the Committee that, as the Group is reliant on further funds to be raised during the going concern period (i.e. 12 months from the approval of these financial statements) to enable the group to meet its obligations as they fall due, so the directors acknowledge that a material uncertainty exists in relation to going concern.
+Review of audit and non-audit services The external auditor is not engaged by the Group to and fees carry out any non-audit work in respect of which it might, in the future, be required to express an audit opinion.
 The Committee reviewed the fees charged for the provision of audit and non-audit services and determined that they were in line with fees charged to companies of similar size and stage of development.
-Non-audit services provided to the Group were transactional services connected with the listing on the AIM market and IPO, and an informal review of the Group's interim report.
-Refer to note 6 for further detail.
 The Committee considered and was satisfied the external auditor's assessment of its own independence.